wp-plugins/jonradio-multiple-themes/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress.
 If you have a WordPress Network ("Multisite"), you can either Network Activate this plugin, or Activate it individually on the sites where you wish to use it.
 Activating on individual sites within a Network avoids some of the confusion created by WordPress' hiding of Network Activated plugins on the Plugin menu of individual sites.
 1. Be sure that all Themes you plan to use have been installed and are listed under Available Themes on the WordPress Appearance-Themes Admin panel.
 In a WordPress Network (AKA Multisite), Themes must be **Network Enabled** before they will appear as Available Themes on individual sites' Appearance-Themes panel.
 1. Select Themes to be used on the Plugin's "Multiple Themes plugin" page in the WordPress Admin panels, which is found in both the **Appearance** and **Settings** sections.
 You can also get to this page by clicking on the **Settings** link for this plugin on the **Installed Plugins** page.
-1. If you need to change Theme Options (Widgets, Sidebars, Menus, Background, Header, etc.) for any Theme other than the Current Theme, see the FAQ (Frequently-Asked Questions) tab for important information.
+1. If you need to change Theme Options (Widgets, Sidebars, Menus, Templates, Background, Header, etc.) for any Theme other than the Current Theme, see the FAQ (Frequently-Asked Questions) tab for important information.

 == Frequently Asked Questions ==

+= Will this plugin work with Paid Themes? =

+Probably, and we do encourage you to contact us if you run into problems as the problem may not be unique to the Paid Theme.
+In some situations, where the problem is specific to the Paid Theme, Support is next to impossible unless you can get the author(s) of the Paid Theme to provide a legal copy of the Theme(s).
+We are willing to sign a non-disclosure agreement.

+As you might guess, the cost of purchasing a license for all Paid Themes for testing purposes is prohibitive for an Open Source plugin such as this one.
+To date, our attempts to obtain courtesy copies from Paid Theme authors have failed, our inquiries typically being ignored.
+You, as the Customer, have already paid for Support when you purchased a license to the Paid Theme, so you are much more likely to get a positive response from the Paid Theme author than we are.

 = How do I change the Theme Options (Widgets, Sidebars, Menus, Background, Header, etc.) used for each Theme? =

+**NOTE**:  See the next FAQ for information on Templates.

 For the Current Theme, nothing changes when using this Plugin.
 Options for the Current Theme, including Widgets, Sidebars, Menus, Background, Header and other Customizations supported by the Theme, can be modified in the Admin panel using the Appearance menu items on the left sidebar and the Customize link displayed beside the Current Theme on the Manage Themes tab of Appearance-Themes.